 It usually takes place in 2 ways:

-Once the code is running, your CPU or GPU starts working harder than usual.
+Once the code starts running, your CPU or GPU starts working harder than usual.
 Along with helping you with tasks, it also starts working for the attacker by solving cryptographic puzzles to earn them coins.
 You pay for the electricity, and your hardware takes the hit, but the attacker takes the profits.

 Most cryptojacking attacks go after coins like Monero, which are easier to mine on regular devices and harder to trace.